carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 The reason is because we are not located in our environmnet where we can call Spades, but before going any further, let's talk about environmnets.

-## Activating a metagenomics environment
+## Activating an environment
-Environments are part of a bioinformatic tendency to make reproducible research, they are a way to shareand maintain our programs in their needed versions used for a pipeline with our colleagues and with our future self.
+Environments are part of a bioinformatic tendency to make reproducible research, they are a way to share and maintain our programs in their needed versions used for a pipeline with our colleagues and with our future self.
 MetaSPAdes is not activated in the (base) environment but this AWS instances came with an environment called metagenomics.
 We need to activate it in order to start using MetaSPAdes.